Specialization: Plant biotechnology

 The rapid development of biological sciences and the wide use of complex technologies in the plant industry necessitate the education of specialists who are able to transform the achievements of the basic sciences into practically useful technologies and products in everyday agricultural and horticultural practice.
 They will contribute to the effort to provide the required amount of quality food for the world’s growing population using environmentally friendly technologies.
 In addition, MSc graduates in Agricultural Biotechnology will have the know-how development of new plant products, such as e.g. functional foods, pharmacologically active substances and new industrial raw materials for the market.

 Agricultural biotechnologists are prepared for this role by being given a well-founded knowledge of natural sciences as well as of agricultural technologies, and by being taught laboratory skills.
 The MSc course is full-time and lasts for 4 semesters.
-During the first two semesters students acquire theoretical knowledge of basic sciences (organic chemistry, biochemistry, genetics, plant physiology and microbiology) and of molecular biology.
-In addition they get a thorough training in basic laboratory techniques.
-In the last two semesters the emphasis is laid on the preparation of a thesis, i.e. on individual scientific work.
+During the first two semesters, students acquire theoretical knowledge of basic sciences (organic chemistry, biochemistry, genetics, plant physiology, and microbiology) and of molecular biology.
+In addition, they get a thorough training in basic laboratory techniques.
+In the last two semesters, the emphasis is laid on the preparation of a thesis, i.e. on individual scientific work.
 This is accompanied by introducing the students to the latest developments in specialized fields of plant biotechnology.

 MSc graduates will be able to work in agricultural research, in agricultural administrative or executive positions, or as specialists in a variety of agricultural production technologies, such as e.g. quality control, the seed industry, development and controlling of micropropagation and GMO technologies, protection of cultivars, diagnostic methods or environmental safety.

-The Agricultural Biotechnologist are able to
+The Agricultural Biotechnologist is able to

 - apply modern biotechnological processes, genetic engineering, and accomplish development engineering tasks